OXID-eSales/oxapi-documentation/exceptions/Error Handling.rst

 Goals / Acceptance Criteria
 ===========================

-The error-handling solution must satisfy the following criteria:
+The message above is still not perfect, because it misses information about the context for the frontend.
+The error-handling solution must satisfy the following
+criteria:

 * Errors are returned with a **unique code** and a **short, human-readable message**.